code-423n4/2023-04-frankencoin/README.md

 Some of the checklists in this doc are for **C4 (🐺)** and some of them are for **you as the contest sponsor (⭐️)**.

 ---

-# Contest setup

-## 🐺 C4: Set up repos
-- [ ] Create a new private repo named `YYYY-MM-sponsorname` using this repo as a template.
-- [ ] Rename this repo to reflect contest date (if applicable)
-- [ ] Rename contest H1 below
-- [ ] Update pot sizes
-- [ ] Fill in start and end times in contest bullets below
-- [ ] Add link to submission form in contest details below
-- [ ] Add the information from the scoping form to the "Scoping Details" section at the bottom of this readme.
-- [ ] Add matching info to the [code423n4.com public contest data here](https://github.com/code-423n4/code423n4.com/blob/main/_data/contests/contests.csv))
-- [ ] Add sponsor to this private repo with 'maintain' level access.
-- [ ] Send the sponsor contact the url for this repo to follow the instructions below and add contracts here.
-- [ ] Delete this checklist.

 # Repo setup

 ## ⭐️ Sponsor: Add code to this repo